 - SSS Specimen Signature Card (SSS Form L-501)

 New Employee Registration with Pag-IBIG, PhilHealth, and SSS

 Each time you hire an employee or household worker, you're responsible for updating Pag-IBIG, PhilHealth, and SSS about the new employment.
 This will ensure the accuracy of the employee's records, especially their contributions, with these government agencies.

 Ask your new employees to submit their Pag-IBIG Membership ID (MID) Number to you.
-Those without an MID number can register as a Pag-IBIG member online.
+Those without a MID number can register as Pag-IBIG members online.